INVESTOR HREDD PRECISION TOOLS

 Governance & Accountability

-12. No or Poor Communication of the Certification Requirements to the Chain of Custody Participants
+12. No or Poor Communication of the Initiative Standard and Requirements to All Stakeholders

-Does the scheme require member companies to clearly communicate the purpose and expectations of the scheme to all actors throughout the supply chain?
+Does the initiative require adhering entities to clearly communicate the purpose and expectations of the initiative to all actors throughout the supply chain?

 ❐ Tier 1